 She shoots self-portraits that focus on social role-playing and sexual stereotypes.

 In the mid to late 90s, Sherman began to work with fashion, creating concepts for runway shows as well as ads for numerous labels.

 11. Candida Höfer

-Höfer is an interior architectural photographer from Cologne, Germany.
-Her work is known for technical perfection and a strictly conceptual approach.
+Höfer (born 4 February 1944) is an interior architectural photographer from Cologne, Germany.
+Technical perfection and a conceptual approach characterize her work.

 12. Hilla Becher

-Becher and her husband, Bernd, worked as a collaborative in photographing architecture.
+Hilla Becher (2 September 1934 – 10 October 2015) and her husband, Bernd, worked collaborativelyly.
 They are best known for their photographs of industrial buildings and structures.

 These images are often organised together in grids.

 She studied photography in Potsdam.
 This is also where she gained her apprenticeship.
 Together they began working as freelance photographers for the Troost Advertising Agency in Düsseldorf.
 Here, they concentrated on product photography.